-The Ofcom Broadcasting Code ("the Code"), the most recent version of which took effect on 9 May 2016, covers all programmes broadcast on or after 9 May 2016.
-Revised versions of Section Five and Section Six of the Code came into effect on 22 March 2017.
+The Ofcom Broadcasting Code ("the Code"), the most recent version of which took effect on 3 April 2017, covers all programmes broadcast on or after 3 April 2017.

 We have also published Guidance for broadcasters on the Ofcom Broadcasting Code which can be viewed in each section of the Code below.

-Programmes broadcast prior to 9 May 2016 (or 22 March 2017 in the case of Section Five and Section Six) are covered by the version of the Code that was in force at the date of broadcast.
+Programmes broadcast prior to 3 April 2017 are covered by the version of the Code that was in force at the date of broadcast.
 See our Legacy Codes for previous versions of the Broadcasting Code.

 Ofcom is required under the Communications Act 2003 (as amended) ("the Act") and the Broadcasting Act 1996 (as amended) ("the 1996 Act") to draw up a code for television and radio, covering standards in programmes, sponsorship, product placement in television programmes, fairness and privacy.
 This Code is to be known as the Ofcom Broadcasting Code ("the Code").

 Find out more about the legislative background to the Code.

 The Code is set out in terms of principles, meanings and rules and, for Sections seven (Fairness) and eight (Privacy), also includes a set of "practices to be followed” by broadcasters.
 The principles are there to help readers understand the standards objectives and to apply the rules.
 Broadcasters must ensure that they comply with the rules as set out in the Code.
 The meanings help explain what Ofcom intends by some of the words and phrases used in the Code.
 The most relevant broadcasting legislation is noted under each section heading so readers can turn to the legislation if they wish.